AlphaOne1/dmorph/README.md

 In this example just one file is used, the `WithMigrationFromFile` can be given multiple times.
 Migrations are executed in alphabetical order of their key.
 For files the key is the file's name.
+The `WithDialect` option is used to select the correct SQL dialect, as *DMorph* does not have a means to get that information (yet).

 ### Migrations from Folder